 First, optimize InDesign for typesetting a book

 Before you start going through your pages one chapter at a time, let’s get all your typesetting ducks in a row.
 You can optimize your InDesign settings and preferences to help InDesign make your book text look its best, and to help you decide where to make changes if needed.
+(And if you haven’t yet started a document in InDesign, consider purchasing our InDesign book template, which comes optimized and ready to go with all the basic styles described in Book Design Made Simple.)

 In book typesetting, it’s okay to have the first line of a paragraph be the last line on a page (an orphan) if it’s unavoidable.
 However, it’s never okay to have the last line of a paragraph be the first line on a page (a widow).